ajxs/synthesizer_lcd_firmware_patches/README.md

-# Yamaha Synth LCD Firmware Patches
+# Synthesizer LCD Firmware Patches

 It's common for hardware devices to include LCD displays built around HD44780-compatible LCD controllers.
 Despite first being manufactured in the early 80s, displays featuring this controller are so common that technicians can easily find compatible replacements for 40 year old[^1] displays today.